-SQL Exercises: Number of orders booked for each day and display it in a specific format
+SQL Exercise: Number of orders booked for each day

-Write a SQL statement to find out the number of orders booked for each day and display it in such a format like "For 2001-10-10 there are 15 orders".
+From the following table, write a SQL query to find the number of orders booked for each day.
+Return the result in a format like "For 2001-10-10 there are 15 orders".

 Sample table: orders